how to stop hair breakage

 How to stop hair breakage

 We all experience hair breakage to a certain extent.
 Whether this is from exposing our hair to the elements, over-styling our locks or drying our hair too rigorously, hair breaking off is not necessarily a cause for alarm if it is not too excessive.
 The good news is, however, that there are many ways to prevent hair breakage from becoming a serious problem.
+To stop hair from breaking, it’s essential to use a moisturizing conditioner, avoid excessive heat styling, and incorporate regular trims to prevent split ends and maintain hair health.
 Just like the rest of our body, our hair reacts to external stimuli and how it is treated, so the better you care for your hair, the less likely it will be to break excessively.

 What is hair breakage?